Medically reviewed by Drugs.com. Last updated on Dec 21, 2021.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Keep out of the reach of children.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress at regular visits to make sure that alogliptin is working properly and to decide if you should continue to take it.
+It is very important that your doctor check your progress at regular visits, especially during the first few weeks that you take alogliptin.
 Blood and urine tests may be needed to check for unwanted effects.